Click here to download and save the Spanish Property Market Report.

 What I aim to do is bring together the statistics and opinions from various sources published throughout the year.
-I hope this gives a coherent review of the property market in 2017 and helps predict what’s ahead in 2018.
-However, analysis of the Spanish property market can be a bit of a challenge.
-Over the years statistics have been renowned for inconsistency.
-However, I find the most reliable are those from the notaries.
-They reflect exactly when a purchase took place.
+However, analysis of the Spanish property market can be a challenge as statistics are renowned for inconsistency.
+I think the most reliable are those from the notaries as they reflect exactly when a purchase took place.
 So, a deal signed in a December will be counted in December’s returns.

 However, Spain’s Institute of Statistics (INE) also uses returns from the Property Registries.
 These don’t relate to when a deal is done but when the transaction is inscribed in the registry.
 Delays of weeks and even months are common and this can affect both quarterly and full year data.
 For example, a purchase completed at the end of any quarter won’t be registered until the following quarter.
 However, the worst distortion is in the annual figures.
 November and December purchases are unlikely to be registered until January of the following year at the earliest.
 And this is how statistical contradictions occur.

 These rollovers can cause significant discrepancies.
-For example, full year 2016 data showed 458,781 purchases recorded by notaries.
-But for the same period the Property Registries show 403,703 inscriptions.
-That’s a difference of 12%.
-According to the notaries, 33,670 purchases were completed in January 2017.
-In contrast, the Property Registries inscribed 38,457, a discrepancy of 14.5%.
-The higher figure looks more interesting but we don’t know when those deals were done.
-Without doubt, some will be hangovers from Q4 in 2016 and more correctly belong in the data for 2016.
-And I expect the same discrepancies will be apparent when we get full year statistics for 2017.
-Confusion arises when commentators mix the statistics, not differentiating between the two.
-It’s even worse when they don’t identify which they are using.
+For example, full year 2017 data showed 513,814 purchases recorded by notaries, all of which actually occurred in 2017.
+In contrast only 464,423 properties were inscribed at Property Registries, a difference of 10%.
+Problem is, we don’t know when these happened and some will definitely be hangovers from 2016.
+At the same time, some 2017 transactions will not appear because they won’t have been registered by year-end.
+Confusion arises when commentators mix the statistics, don’t differentiate between the two or even identify which they are using.
 On balance, I think it’s better to stick with one source and my choice is the notaries’ returns.

-So, where I give a statistic relating to purchase numbers, prices, locations and nationalities, it will refer to notarial returns.
+So, where I give a statistic relating to purchase numbers, prices, locations and nationalities, it refers to notarial returns.
 Unless otherwise stated I ignore the returns from the Property Registries.
-Some statistics are partial in respect of 2017 but they’ll be the latest available.
-However, I update the report regularly with revised data so please check back throughout 2018.
-Alternatively, follow us on Twitter, where I report news and statistics almost daily.
-I treat the domestic and overseas property markets separately because they function completely independently of each other.
+And I treat the domestic and overseas property markets separately because they function completely independently of each other.
 While the former is inextricably linked to the Spanish economy that same economy is largely irrelevant to the latter.
 I’ll also refer to prices, hot spots, mortgages, who’s buying what and where and what might be ahead in 2018.

 The Domestic Property Market – Unemployment spoils everything